cjjeakle/devbox-setup/README.md

     * Adds commands to `~/.bashrc`:
         * `proj` changes the current directory to `~/projects`.
         * `serv` starts a simple python HTTP server in the current directory under port 4000.
+* Useful notes:
+    * Run `source /usr/local/rvm/scripts/rvm` after the script completes to use rvm without starting a new shell session.
+    * Run `source ~/.bashrc` after the script completes to use the added convenience shortcuts without starting a new shell session.

 ### Git and GitHub setup
 `sudo bash -c "$(wget -O - https://raw.githubusercontent.com/cjjeakle/devbox-setup/master/ubuntu-github --no-cache)"`